 TGaz Editor: Change the following paragraphs on page 79 at line 1 as follows

-The Max R2I LTF Total and Max I2R LTF Total subfields indicate the maximum number of LTFs used in the R2I and I2R NDP respectively, the encoding is given in Table 9-322h23fc Max R2I/I2R LTF Total subfields.
-The maximum number of LTFs limits the allowed combinations of number of space-time streams and HE-LTF repetitions. (#5428, #TC707r3, #7053)
+The Max R2I LTF Total and Max I2R LTF Total subfields indicate the maximum number of HE-LTFs to be destined to an ISTA in the R2I NDP and an RSTA in an I2R NDP respectively, the encoding is given in Table 9-322h23fc Max R2I/I2R LTF Total subfields.
+The maximum number of HE-LTFs limits the allowed combinations of number of space-time streams and HE-LTF repetitions. (#5428, #TC707r3, #7053, #7336)

 The Max I2R STS ≤ 80 MHz subfield indicates for bandwidths less than or equal to 80 MHz the maximum number of space-time streams to be used in I2R NDP in the session.